salesforce/lwc-rfcs/text/0000-light-dom-scoped-styles.md

 x-child {}
 ```

 This will result in two scoping tokens being applied to the `<x-child>` element – one from the parent, and another from the child.
-Precendence order is not guaranteed.
+Order of precedence is not guaranteed.

 As for selectors like `:host`, `:host-context`, and `:root`: with global light DOM styles, these are inserted as-is.
 This can be used, for instance, to target the shadow parent from within a light child.